prerit162/Data512_Project/README.md

 &emsp; Clone this repository to your local machine.<br>
 &emsp; Install all the required libraries.<br>
-&emsp; Download the jsons - USGS_Wildland_Fire_Combined_Dataset.json and USGS_Wildland_Fire_Merged_Dataset.json from  the following [link](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) by downloading the GeoJSON Files.zip folder and store these two jsons into the Data Folder
+&emsp; Download the jsons - USGS_Wildland_Fire_Combined_Dataset.json and USGS_Wildland_Fire_Merged_Dataset.json from  the following [link](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) by downloading the GeoJSON Files.zip folder and store these two jsons into the Data Folder<br>
 &emsp; Run Data_Extraction_Analysis.ipynb to generate all Visualizations and output csv file stored in Data Folder<br>